Westlake station (Sound Transit): Light rail

 Link light rail service began on July 18, 2009, running from Westlake station to Tukwila International Boulevard station.
 A tunneled extension of the light rail system, from Westlake to stations at Capitol Hill and University of Washington, was excavated from 2011 to 2012.
 The northern extension opened on March 19, 2016, moving the line's northern terminus to University of Washington station.

 Bus service within the downtown transit tunnel ceased on March 23, 2019, due to the expansion of the Washington State Convention Center at the former site of Convention Place station.
 Westlake station became exclusively served by light rail trains, which were planned to increase in frequency when the Northgate extension opens in 2021.
 The Metro Customer Shop at Westlake station was also closed on March 6, 2019, ahead of the planned handover of tunnel operations to Sound Transit, and is planned to be replaced by another kiosk.
 Sound Transit assumed full ownership of the tunnel in 2022.

 On April 27, 2023, the station ceiling was punctured by a construction crew working on the relocation of a historic street clock on Pine Street and forced the northbound platform to close.
 Contractors working on an existing clock foundation drilled 48 in through the station roof and broke part of a structural girder over the northbound tracks.
 Sound Transit announced that an investigation into the damage would take two weeks and cause major disruptions to 1 Line service.
 The section between Capitol Hill and Stadium stations was initially reduced to a single shuttle train that will run every 32 minutes while the rest of the line runs every 15 minutes.
 Sound Transit later adjusted the temporary schedule to use alternating trains every 15 to 20 minutes that required a single transfer at Pioneer Square station due to a lack of shuttle buses.
 Regular service resumed on May 7 with the reopened northbound platform while repairs were conducted.

+The 2 Line entered simulated service on February 14, 2026, with passengers able to board trains from Lynnwood to International District/Chinatown station.

 Future

-As part of the Sound Transit 3 program, approved by voters in 2016, Westlake station is planned to become a transfer station for a new light rail line serving South Lake Union, Lower Queen Anne, and Ballard, to open in 2036.
-The new line would continue south through a new downtown light rail tunnel to International District/Chinatown station, merging with the current line.
+As part of the Sound Transit 3 program, approved by voters in 2016, Westlake station is planned to become a transfer station for a new downtown light rail tunnel to be built as part of the Ballard Link Extension project.
+The tunnel would serve a rerouted 1 Line that continues through South Lake Union, Lower Queen Anne, and Ballard.
+The new downtown light rail tunnel would travel south near 5th Avenue to International District/Chinatown station, merging with the current line.
+Under the preferred alternative in 2022, the new tunnel would have a station under 5th Avenue between Pine and Pike streets that is 135 ft below street level.
+Additional entrances to both the existing and future station platforms would be built around Westlake Park.
+The Ballard Link Extension is scheduled to begin construction in 2032 and open between the Seattle Center and SoDo by 2042.